-If you're looking for more information, you can register for our upcoming webinar Thursday, March 19th from 2-3 pm EST.
+If you're looking for more information, you can watch our webinar that aired on Thursday, March 19th, 2020.

-We’ll have a panel of experts, including our own Adam Weber talking through how to lead in times of uncertainty and answering audience questions.
-You are not going to want to miss this.
+Listen to a panel of experts, including our own Adam Weber talking through how to lead in times of uncertainty and answering audience questions.

 Hey there insights listeners.
 Unless you’ve been living under a rock, then you know there’s been some recent transition in our workforce due to the global pandemic, Covid-19.
 From travel bans to mandatory work from home; many companies are quickly learning what it means to be a remote-friendly culture.